ds0nt/helm3-unittest/README.md

 $ helm unittest [flags] CHART [...]
 ```

-This renders your charts locally (without tiller) and runs tests
-defined in test suite files.
+This renders your charts locally and runs tests defined in test suite files.

 ### Flags